 Putting money into super is only part of the puzzle – you want to ensure it is well invested to meet your goals and objectives as well.
 Keep an eye out for another article on the topic of investing your super and retirement planning.

-Of course, this information is general in nature and I have not considered your personal circumstances when writing this.
-I do recommend you seek advice from a reputable licensed financial adviser.
+Disclaimer: This article is general in nature and has not considered your personal circumstances.
+We recommend you seek financial advice from a licensed adviser.